Sexually active teenagers are generally responsible, but some don’t use contraception and a small percentage have sex that results in a pregnancy.

 The fifth National Survey of Australian Secondary Students and Sexual Health 2013 (Australian Research Centre in Sex, Health and Society, La Trobe University) found 58 per cent of sexually active secondary students used a condom and 39 per cent used the contraceptive pill the last time they had sex.
 Fifteen per cent used the withdrawal method.

 99.95% effective.
-The matchstick sized implant sits under the skin of the arm and lasts up to three years.
-Inserted by a qualified heath professional, it slowly releases a small amount of hormone.
+The matchstick-sized implant sits under the skin of the arm and lasts up to three years.
+Inserted by a qualified health professional, it slowly releases a small amount of hormone.

 Hormonal intrauterine device (IUD)